Articles

 Shopify is one of the world's best retail ecommerce platforms, but egg wholesale is not retail.

-That's the short version of this article.
 Shopify is built around growth - converting browsers, recovering abandoned carts, expanding to new sales channels, scaling inventory.
 Egg wholesale is the opposite: fixed weekly production from a fixed flock, a small list of standing trade customers, and a job that's about allocating fairly rather than selling more.

 A tool built for the first job won't do the second job well.
-This article walks through why, and what to use instead.

-What Shopify is genuinely great at
+What Shopify is great at

 If you sell eggs directly to consumers - farm shop, doorstep delivery, a market-stall pre-order page, an online retail brand - Shopify is excellent.
 Themes, payments, marketing tools, multi-channel selling, the whole stack works.